adlnet-archive/HPIT-python-client/README.md

 To send a message to HPIT and have that message routed to a specific plugin you can call the `self.send` method as we do above.
 Messages sent this way consist of an event name (in this case 'echo') and a dictionary of data.
 Optionally you can specify a response callback as we do below.
-All messages sent through HPIT are multicast and every plugin which 'subscribes' to those messages will recieve them, including the echo plugin you created and registered with HPIT in the last tutorial.
+All messages sent through HPIT are multicast and every plugin which 'subscribes' to those messages will receive them, including the echo plugin you created and registered with HPIT in the last tutorial.

 ```python